A look at Baker Hughes Company’s (BKR) recent performance gives investors their first glimpse of hope. - News Daemon

 Technical Analysis of Baker Hughes Company (BKR)

-Analysing the last 5-days average volume posted by the [Baker Hughes Company, BKR], we can find that recorded value of 7.82 million was better than the volume posted last year of 6.7 million.
-As of the previous 9 days, the stock’s Stochastic %D was 35.26%.
-Additionally, its Average True Range was 0.93.
+Analysing the last 5-days average volume posted by the [Baker Hughes Company, BKR], we can find that recorded value of 6.68 million was lower than the volume posted last year of 6.7 million.
+As of the previous 9 days, the stock’s Stochastic %D was 38.94%.
+Additionally, its Average True Range was 0.86.

-During the past 100 days, Baker Hughes Company’s (BKR) raw stochastic average was set at 28.43%, which indicates a significant decrease from 32.42% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 37.44% in the past 14 days, which was higher than the 33.76% volatility it showed in the past 100 days.
+During the past 100 days, Baker Hughes Company’s (BKR) raw stochastic average was set at 25.29%, which indicates a significant decrease from 40.53% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 31.57% in the past 14 days, which was lower than the 33.20% volatility it showed in the past 100 days.

 Baker Hughes Company (NASDAQ: BKR) Key Stats